tc39/proposal-smart-pipelines/readme.md

 use the topic should not be easy to accidentally perform.

-In this proposal, the developer therefore **must explicitly opt into** topic-using behavior, whether binding or using, by using the pipeline operator `|>`.
+In this proposal, the developer therefore **must explicitly opt into** topic-using behavior, whether binding or using, by using the pipe operator `|>`.
 This includes [Additional Feature TS][] and [Additional Feature FS][], which both require the use of `|>`.